Skip to main content

 Figure 4.
 Minimum Ignition Energy

-Hydrogen burns with a pale blue flame that is nearly invisible in daylight, so it is almost impossible to detect by the human senses (see Hydrogen Flame Characteristics video under Supporting Examples in the right column of this page).
+Hydrogen burns with a pale blue flame that is nearly invisible in daylight, so it is almost impossible to detect by the human senses (see Hydrogen Flame Characteristics video under References in the right column of this page).
 Impurities such as sodium from ocean air or other burning materials will introduce color to the hydrogen flame.
-Detection sensors are almost always installed with hydrogen systems to quickly identify any leak and minimize the potential for undetected flames.
+Both hydrogen and flame detectors are almost always installed with hydrogen systems to quickly identify any leak and minimize the potential for undetected flames.
 Compared to the propane flame (right) in Figure 5, the hydrogen flame (left) is almost invisible, but it can be seen with the thermal imaging camera shown in the foreground.
 At night, hydrogen flames are visible, as shown in Figure 6.

 Figure 5 - Hydrogen and Propane Flames in Daylight